MMcCormick/mmccormick.github.io/_posts/2023-04-24-choose-your-own-adventure.md

 categories: AI passion-project interactive-storytelling
 ---

-I've always been fascinated by the intersection of AI, game design, and storytelling.
+I've always been fascinated by AI, game design, and storytelling.
 This passion led me to create an AI-powered interactive storytelling engine.
 The engine uses advanced natural language processing and machine learning techniques to generate engaging and dynamic stories based on user input.

 <!-- ![Sample Screenshot](/assets/images/sample-screenshot.png) -->